 DEVELOPMENT AND FUNCTION OF THE DIAPHRAGM: The diaphragm separates the chest from the abdomen.
 It is the largest and most efficient muscle used in breathing.
 During inhaling, the diaphragm moves down, the lungs expand and air is drawn in; during exhaling, the diaphragm relaxes and air leaves the lungs (compare with bronchial muscles).
 In addition to breathing, the contraction of the diaphragm supports the heart muscle (myocardium) in sucking venous blood from the systemic circulation.
 For this, the left half of the diaphragm is of greater importance since the right half has less ability to move due to the liver positioned directly underneath.
 The diaphragm consists of striated muscles, originates from the new mesoderm and is controlled from the cerebral medulla and the motor cortex.
 For its involuntary supportive functions pertaining to breathing and circulation, the diaphragm also receives impulses from the brainstem.

 BRAIN LEVEL: The diaphragm has two control centers in the cerebrum.
-The trophic function of the muscle, responsible for the nutrition of the tissue, is controlled from the cerebral medulla; the contraction of the muscles is controlled from the motor cortex.
+The trophic function of the muscle, responsible for the nutrition of the tissue, is controlled from the cerebral medulla; the contraction of the muscle is controlled from the motor cortex.
 The right half of the diaphragm is controlled from the left side of the cerebrum; the left half is controlled from the right cerebral hemisphere.
 Hence, there is a cross-over correlation from the brain to the organ.

 NOTE: The diaphragm is functionally closely tied to the myocardium.
 The control centers are therefore located right below the brain relays of the myocardium.